njillson/INST326_final_project/README.md

 Option 3: Counts and displays the assignments on a given date.
 Option 4: Asks the user what assignment they would like the program to check if it is late or not.
 Prints a message corresponding with the assignment's lateness.
 Option 5: Asks user for a course, and displays the assignments for that course.
 Option 6: Displays classes that still have work given the current date.
-(Should only return courses that have assignments due after the current date).
+(Should only return courses that have assignments due after the current date)
 Option 7: Uses plt module to visualize priorities.
 (Shows bar graph of assignments and their point value so you can visualize how many points are associated with each assignment)